-Based on legislative and corporate goals, community needs and expectations, and the values and assets of the general community use areas themselves, the following broad primary objectives have been identified:
+Based on legislative and corporate goals, community needs and expectations, and the values and assets of the Park areas themselves, the following broad primary objectives have been identified:

-- To ensure management of general community use areas takes into consideration the principles of Crown Land management. - To provide for public safety. - To efficiently and effectively manage public assets. - To provide the wider community with sufficient appropriate access to general community use areas. - To encourage community involvement in the management of general community use areas. - To maintain the scenic, educational, aesthetic, cultural and heritage values of general community use areas.
+- To ensure management of passive park recreation areas takes into consideration the principles of Crown Land management. - To provide for public safety. - To efficiently and effectively manage public assets. - To provide the wider community with sufficient appropriate access to passive park recreation areas. - To encourage community involvement in the management of passive park recreation areas. - To maintain the scenic, educational, aesthetic, cultural and heritage values of passive park recreation areas.